Opinion | Joe Manchin thinks West Virginia, and America, are doing just fine

 Politicians’ motives can be complicated, and we should always keep in mind Manchin’s unique political incentives.
 As a Democrat representing a very conservative state, he has to demonstrate a hostility to his own party and its agenda to reassure his constituents that he isn’t some liberal.

 But he also has substantive beliefs, which go beyond merely objecting to the construction of a system of social supports that is too robust.
-On an even more fundamental level, Manchin clearly thinks that things are basically fine — not just in America, but in West Virginia in particular.
+On an even more fundamental level, Manchin clearly thinks that things are basically fine — not just in the United States, but in West Virginia in particular.
 His state’s poverty and the environmental devastation caused by its coal industry, well, that’s just how things are.

 Maybe we can nibble around the edges of those problems, but Manchin would rather we not go too far.
 From where he sits, the status quo looks pretty good.
 And he’ll do everything he can to make sure it stays that way.